wgohome/plants-pipeline/README.md

 ## First setup

 Clone the repository to your machine.
-Ensure you are in the main plants-pipeline directory.
+Ensure the working directory is in the main plants-pipeline directory.

 To setup this pipeline for the first time, create a virtual environment.
 Ensure you have installed 'Python 3.8' and 'pip 20.1.1'.
 Run the following command below.
 If your local 'Python 3.8' installation is aliased as python3, replace `python3.8` in the command below with `python3`. `virtualenv` can be replaced with any other Python environment management tools you prefer like `venv` which comes with the standard Python library.
 ```